blader445/SignInForm/README.md

 # SignInForm
-Simple sign in form using PHP and JS.
+Simple sign in form using JavaScript.